 6. Breathe downward

-Well, it might be awkward, but breathing downward can be a quick anti-fog fix, Slusky says.
-This sends the air away from your glasses.
+It might be awkward, but breathing downward can be a quick anti-fog fix, Slusky says.
+This sends more air away from your glasses.

 How do you breathe downward?
 Hold your upper lip over your lower lip.
 Then blow air downward, as if you’re playing a flute.

 This won’t fix your foggy-lens problem right away, but you might want to consider buying lenses with an anti-fog coating.